 Jennifer Lawrence (Elissa Cassidy), Max Thieriot (Ryan Jacobson), Elisabeth Shue (Sarah Cassidy), Gil Bellows (Bill Weaver), Nolan Gerard Funk (Tyler), Eva Link (Carrie Anne), Allie MacDonald (Jillian), Krista Bridges (Mary Jacobson), Craig Eldridge (Dan Gifford), Jordan Hayes (Penn State Carrie Anne)

-Teenager Elissa Cassidy and her mother move into a new home in a new town.
-After moving in, they learn that they were able to obtain the place cheaply because the house next door was one where young Carrie Anne Jacobson went insane and slaughtered her parents several years ago.
+Teenager Elissa Cassidy and her mother move to a new town.
+After moving into their new home, they learn that they were able to obtain the place cheaply because the house next door was where young Carrie Anne Jacobson went insane and slaughtered her parents several years ago.
 Elissa then meets and befriends Carrie Anne’s now grown brother Ryan who lives alone in the house, although many of the locals shun him because of what happened.
 Though her mother tries to keep them apart, Elissa defies her and is attracted to the shy Ryan.
 What she does not know is that Ryan keeps Carrie Anne a prisoner in the cellar.
-Her entrance into Ryan’s world brings out the secrets he keeps.
+Elissa’s entrance into Ryan’s world brings out the secrets he keeps.

 House at the End of the Street is a psycho-thriller that came out and did modest box-office while earning no good reviews.
 It gives the impression that it was either quickly slung together after the meteoric rise of star Jennifer Lawrence following the huge hit of The Hunger Games (2012), or else had been a film made prior to that that was quickly retooled for release to theatres to capitalise on her name whereas in all other circumstances it would have been dumped to the arena of dvd/cable.